 Beyond the Walls Education (BWE) takes the approach that the more stakeholder voices that are heard and honored , the more authentic the results.
 The planning process includes input from students, parents, teachers / staff, administrators, and community members.
 This broad selection delivers the widest perspectives and ideas.
-We take a six steps approach that includes the following:
+It is the role of the school to provide access to vital documents, stakeholders, and provide feedback throughout the process.
+BWE does the rest taking a seven step approach that includes the following:

 1. When a school administrator, site council, or school board determines they would like to move forward with a strategic plan, a meeting is held between BWE and the appropriate school administrator.
 While this initial meeting can be done through Zoom, an in person meeting is preferable.
 We start with the questions 'What is your vision and mission and are you meeting it?
 Where are you falling short?
 With these questions guiding the process, the needs and priorities of the schools are then addressed.
 A three or five year plan will be determined.
 A plan and cost proposal will be delivered to the school administrator within two days.